mageops/ansible-infrastructure/README.md

 ## Cloud infrastructre

-Currently the full feature set is only available when using AWS as the cloud platform, however, it's possible (and tested) to use this code to provision any CentOS 7 VM including local development environment.
+Currently the full feature set is only available when using AWS as the cloud platform, however, it's possible (and tested) to use this code to provision any Rocky 9 VM including local development environment.

-_PS There's also an [experimental docker container](https://github.com/mageops/docker-centos-systemd) which can be fully provisioned by this code and run a full CentOS installation like a VM.
-This is intended to be used only for local development though and not yet supported_.

 ## Feature highlights